Scroll Top

 Black Mountain

-Black Mountain: Access Restored.
-Gaudette Road culverts have been replaced and the way in from both the north and the south are in better shape than ever.
-Be extremely mindful as there is an active logging operation and logging trucks have absolute right of way.
+Black Mountain: Be extremely mindful as there is an active logging operation and logging trucks have absolute right of way.
 As hunting season has begun, be sure to wear blaze orange (humans and dogs) and be respectful of other user groups.

 Wheeler Mountain